4 - IIS Workflows and Pipelines

-- Use the same Harness Environment and Service Infrastructure you used to create the IIS Website Workflow.
+- Use the same Harness Environment and Infrastructure Definition you used to create the IIS Website Workflow.

 - Deploy the IIS Virtual Directory Workflow first, then the IIS Application Workflow, and lastly the IIS Website Workflow.
 This sequence is best performed using a Harness Pipeline, described below.